Fonta1n3/Tor-Connect/README.md

 ## Dependencies
 [Tor.Framework](https://github.com/iCepa/Tor.framework) is the only dependency.

-## Anonymity and Security
-This app and as far as I know its frameworks (Tor.Framework) and their dependencies have not been properly audited, no guarantees that it is safe, private or anonymous to use!

 ## Features
 - Creates hidden services for Bitcoin Core mainnet, testnet, signet and regtest default rpcports.
 - Allows you to add `authorized_clients` utilizing Tor V3 authentication.